cristhiangrundmann/GrOS/README.md

 The data you edit is a raw disk sector, and on top of both panels is the `8 byte` *LBA* address of that sector (in Little Endian).
 If the data is also code, you can call it.

-Everything else is void and you can't write on it, even tough you can hover the cursor on it.
+Everything else is void and you can't write on it, even though you can hover the cursor on it.

 There is a red cursor that indicates where you are typing.
 It only appears when GrOS is waiting for a keystroke.
 When the cursor is on the ASCII panel, you can type any letter.
 On the hex board, you can only type the ten digits and the upper case letters from `A` to `F`.